 Although it may seem harmless enough, trying to hide balding with accessories is generally a step in the wrong direction.

-What you want is a transition into acceptance and away from denial and cover-ups.
+You want to transition into acceptance and away from denial and cover-ups.

-Gently discourage the use of these accessories if you think they’re actually being used as cover-ups and they’re not just genuine fashion choices.
+Gently discourage using these accessories if you think they’re being used as cover-ups and not just genuine fashion choices.

 This can also be tricky because a man looking to hide his balding or receding hairline like this is likely to be in a pretty sensitive phase.